 "If we cannot carry our practice into sleep," Tenzin Wangyal Rinpoche writes, "if we lose ourselves every night, what chance do we have to be aware when death comes?
 Look to your experience in dreams to know how you will fare in death.
 Look to your experience of sleep to discover whether or not you are truly awake."

-Thomas Yuschak holds Masters Degrees in Mechanical Engineering and Modern Physics.
-He has been studying lucid dreaming for over a decade and has become a leading authority on the supplement approach of inducing lucid dreams.
-Yuschak is the founder of AdvancedLD, an organization dedicated to the research, development, and teaching of the most advanced and effective induction techniques known.
+Thomas Yuschak holds Masters Degrees in Mechanical Engineering and Modern Physics and has been studying lucid dreaming for over a decade.
+Now a leading authority on the supplement approach of inducing lucid dreams, Yuschak delivers the first comprehensive guide that explains how to use natural, non-prescription, and healthy supplements to induce some of the most profound experiences that humans can achieve.

 Can there be a nastier way to die than from a chronic inability to sleep?
 How this appalling affliction killed dozens of members of one aristocratic Venetian family over the last three centuries - only to emerge in the 1990s as the key to the hunt for the cause of Mad Cow and Alzheimer's Disease - is the utterly compelling, surprising story told here.
 D T Max's groundbreaking work of scientific detection traces the revelation of the operating methods of the prion, reaching back to the 18th-century English farmers, to the brilliant biologists whose research has helped crack the prion case and offers new hope for victims.
 With exceptional fluency, grace, and sympathy, D T Max tells a story that is at once enlightening and spell-binding.